 Register of Deeds

 Should one of our staff members tests positive, our entire office will have to be quarantined resulting in the complete shutdown of our office.
-We must take immediate action to prevent this from occurring.
+We must take necessary precautions to prevent this from occurring.

 Please call 336-242-2150 if you have any questions and of course; if you are sick we ask that you please do not visit our office.

 Michael E. Horne, Register of Deeds